umr-amap/StormR/README.md

 ## Data source

-To run stormR functions users have to provide a tropical cyclone storm track dataset in which the location and the characteristics of storms are given across their lifetime.
+To run stormR functions users have to provide a tropical cyclone storm track dataset in which the location and some characteristics of storms are given across their lifetime.
 By default we propose to use the data provided by USA agencies in the IBTrACS database [International Best Track Archive for Climate Stewardship](https://www.ncei.noaa.gov/products/international-best-track-archive).
-This database provides records of storms and tropical cyclones around the world every 3 hours since 1841.
+This database provides a fairly comprehensive record of worldwide tropical storms and cyclones with a 3-hours temporal resolution since 1841.
 Other databases can be used as long as the following fields are provided:

 | **Field name** | **Description** | **Example** | **Type** |
 |:---|:---|:---:|:---:|